diehlpk/diehlpk.github.io/_posts/blog/2021-08-24-parallel-gzip.md

 where -p specifies the pthreads you want to use.
 In this case we will 12 pthreads to compress the archive.
 More options are available [here](https://zlib.net/pigz/pigz.pdf).

+To combine generating the archive using [tar](https://man7.org/linux/man-pages/man1/tar.1.html) and compression, the following code can be used

+{% highlight bash %}
+tar --use-compress-program="./pigz-2.6/pigz -p 2" -cvf test.tar.gz core.*
+{% endhighlight %}

+and the compression will use 2 phtreads.